aldolammel/Arma-3-Ethics-Minefields-Script/README.md

 - Set (or not) for each minefield which faction is its owner;
 - Set for each minefield a doctrine: Anti-personnel, Anti-material, or hybrid;
 - Set for the minefield’s mines amount intensity: low, mid, high, or extreme;
-- Option for AM doctrine plants its mines only on roads.
+- Option for AM doctrine plants its mines only on roads;
 - Friendly error handling;
 - Full debug monitor for mission editors;
 - Full documentation available.